damianhakert/damianhakert.github.io/source/posts/2016-06-03-ssg-overview-gitlab-pages-part-1-dynamic-x-static.html.md

 There's another main advantage of static over dynamic sites.
 Static pages don't process user data, circumventing a major security issue related to dynamic web applications: user privacy.
 If the users don't send any data to your server, there is no data to be stolen.

-## Windup
+## Conclusions

 Fully-featured server providers (Scheme B) have the capability of processing server-side scripts.
 With them, you can process your web application.
 Their structure is more complex and naturally more expensive.
 Static web servers (Scheme A), which only handle static pages, can be maintained with less cost.
 [GitLab Pages][pages] server hosts your site for **free**.

 The majority of web developers don't write static sites anymore.
 It does take a lot more time, both to write and update, than dynamic ones.
 But, as previously commented, SSGs resolve this problem.
 We can code dynamically and the SSG outputs only static webpages for us.
 That's the content uploaded to our web server, in this particular case, **GitLab Pages**, which runs on NGINX.

-Stay tunned for the next article of this series, in which we will provide you with an overview on **Modern Static Site Generators**.
+Stay tuned for the next article of this series, in which we will provide you with an overview on **Modern Static Site Generators**, explaining how they work, what they support, and why should we really consider using SSGs for our sites.

 See you there!

 Don't you have an account on [GitLab.com][sign-up] yet?
 Let's create one!

 Follow [@GitLab][twitter] on Twitter and stay tuned for updates!